NexPlayer/Android-SDK/advanced.md

 This is a possible return value for NexClosedCaption.getTextType().

-When the text type is unknown, NexPlayer™ doesn’t perform any special processing on the text (the same as in the case of general subtitles.)
+When the text type is unknown, NexPlayer doesn’t perform any special processing on the text (the same as in the case of general subtitles.)

 #### final int TEXT\_TYPE\_WEBVTT = 0x30 [static]